Skip to main content

 PFAS rules

-Rulemaking Procedures
+Rulemaking procedures

 Rule change process, public input and timeline

 The DNR creates and revises administrative rules to implement statutes enacted by the Wisconsin State Legislature [exit DNR].
-Administrative rules have the full force and effect of law.
+Administrative rules have the full force and effect of the law.